Tutorial 5: Seasonal and Non-seasonal Storage

 p

-What is happening?
+What is happening with the storage assets?
 Any ideas?

 The battery storage looks reasonable, but what is happening with the hydrogen storage?